Akshay809/kopSkylines/README.md

 	  				- removeInstance
 	  					- remove by instance id
 	  					- update the corners and object weight
+						- update(get)Minimum(Maximum)Corner
+							- Updates/Returns the corners of the MBB of itself
 	  				- get and update functions for DataObject properties
 	  			- **DataObjectOrigin**
 	  				- First object created